Cadillac CTS: CTS-V (2009–2014)

-The second generation CTS-V is based on the new GM Sigma II platform.
-The rear-wheel-drive platform is the basis for the 2008 to present Cadillac CTS base model with which the CTS-V shares most of the body work.
+The second-generation CTS-V is based on the new GM Sigma II platform.
+The rear-wheel drive platform is the basis for the 2008 to present Cadillac CTS base model with which the CTS-V shares most of the body work.
 The suspension features coil springs front and rear.
 The front suspension is a control arm arrangement while the rear is an independent multi-link suspension.
 To improve the handling and comfort, the 2009 CTS-V uses BWI Group's MagneRide technology.
-The dampers, filled with magnetorheological fluid, are adjusted based on sensor readings that happen at 1 ms intervals.
+The dampers, filled with magnetorheological fluid, are adjusted based on sensor readings that occur at 1 ms intervals.
 The sedan has four-wheel disc brakes similar to the first generation.
-The front brakes were increased in size to 14.567 in ventilated discs with six piston Brembo fixed calipers.
-The rear brakes are 14.37 in ventilated rotors with four piston calipers.
+The front brakes were increased in size to 14.567 in ventilated discs with six-piston Brembo fixed calipers.
+The rear brakes are 14.37 in ventilated rotors with four-piston calipers.
 Steering is speed-sensing hydraulic-assist rack-and-pinion.
 The steering ratio is 16.1:1.
 Tire sizes are 255/40ZR19 front and 285/35ZR19 rear on 19×9.0 inch and 19×9.5 inch wheels front and rear.

-The 2009 CTS-V was added to the Car and Driver 10 Best Cars list.

-The second generation CTS-V sedan, coupe and station wagon was marketed through 2014, concurrent with the third generation standard sedan, until the third generation CTS-V was ready.
+The second-generation CTS-V sedan, coupe, and station wagon were marketed through 2014, concurrent with the third-generation standard sedan, until the third-generation CTS-V was ready.
 The car was discontinued and replaced by the CT5–V Blackwing in 2019.